gvergnaud/ts-pattern/README.md

 However, sometimes `null` and `undefined` appear in a union together (e.g. `null | undefined | string`) and you may want to treat them as equivalent.
-This is often not the case in many contexts.
-However, if they do appear together in a union and you do want to treat them as equivalent then this may come in handy.

 ```ts
 import { match, __ } from 'ts-pattern';